Our Open House Playbook

 Puzzled in Parma

 First, I’m a little concerned about the agent.
 You and your agent need to be on the same page.
 I don’t mind a little healthy debate, but fundamentally, you two are not on the same page.
 That’s never a good sign this early in the process.
-You could go it alone, but the marketing power you give up is significant.
+You could go it alone, but the marketing power you give up by going FSBO (For Sale By Owner) is significant and should not be lightly ignored.

 Yes, that was a shameless plug for my business model.
 No, I won’t apologize.
 Feel free to get your own blog and shamelessly plug your business.
 All the cool kids are doing it these days.